Larry Itliong: Legacy

 Most history books mention Chavez and the United Farm Workers, but do not include a mention of Itliong or other Filipinos.
 Speaking about Chavez and his father, Johnny Itliong said, "Larry was militant.
 Cesar was non-violent.
 Cesar had handlers.
 Cesar had lawyers.
 Cesar was a dictator."

-The first public art memorial honoring Filipino American farmworkers was unveiled on June 24, 1995 in LA's Historic Filipinotown with Larry Itliong and Philip Vera Cruz as its most prominent historical figures.
+The first public art memorial honoring Filipino American farmworkers was unveiled on June 24, 1995, in LA's Historic Filipinotown with Larry Itliong and Philip Vera Cruz as its most prominent historical figures.
 Itliong was posthumously honored in 2010 by inclusion in a mural at California State University, Dominguez Hills.

 In 2011, Los Angeles County recognized Itliong with Larry Itliong Day on October 25; this follows the City of Carson which became the first city in the United States to recognize Larry Itliong Day in the United States in 2010.
 In 2015 Governor Jerry Brown signed a bill to establish Larry Itliong Day in the State of California.
 It was proclaimed in 2019 by Governor Gavin Newsom.

 In mid-April 2013, the New Haven Unified School District renamed Alvarado Middle School as the Itliong-Vera Cruz Middle School in honor of Vera Cruz and Larry Itliong; this school is the first school in the United States to be named for Filipino Americans.
 There was a vocal opposition to the name change, some of whom waved Mexican flags, who said that the name changing disrupts the neighborhood's tradition.
 The middle school was originally named for Juan Bautista Alvarado, and the name change did not take effect until 2015.
 This occurred after a 13-year effort to rename a school for the Filipino American leaders, after several other schools had been named to reflect the city's diverse population, including Cesar Chavez Middle School, where 20% of the population is Filipino American.

 In late April 2013, a Filipino business and a Filipino Community Center were targeted with graffiti vandalism; the graffiti was investigated as a hate crime.

 In 2014, an overpass over the Filipino American Highway in south San Diego was designated as the "Itliong-Vera Cruz Memorial Bridge".

 A documentary titled The Delano Manongs: Forgotten Heroes of the UFW was made to highlight the role of Filipinos in the farm labor movement, including Itliong; the documentary was released in 2013.
-Itliong was portrayed by Darion Basco in the 2014 film about Cesar Chavez; the film will not include other Filipino American farm labor leaders such as Vera Cruz.
+Itliong was portrayed by Darion Basco in the 2014 film about Cesar Chavez; the film did not include other Filipino American farm labor leaders such as Vera Cruz.

 In 2018, a children's book was published which highlighted Itliong's life and his role in the agriculture labor movement.

 The Filipino Hall in Delano, California houses a collection of memorabilia.
 The Larry Itliong Papers are housed at the Walter Reuther Library at Wayne State University in Detroit.

-A musical is under development based on Itliong's life, with original compositions by Bryan Pangilinan.
+A musical based on Itliong's life, titled Larry the Musical, debuted in San Francisco in 2024, with original compositions by Bryan Pangilinan.